Studying at The Florey

 Social events

 We want our students to feel welcome and a vital part of The Florey.
-We host multiple social events throughout the year so you can easily connect with your peers and foster new relationships and collaborations.
+We host a variety of social events throughout the year so you can connect with your peers and foster new relationships and collaborations.

-Students Of The Florey (SOFI)
+Learn moreStudents of The Florey (SOFI)

-Students Of The Florey (SOFI) is a student organisation run by current students at The Florey.
+SOFI is an organisation run by students for students at The Florey.
 SOFI hosts events throughout the year where you can meet other students, sharpen your academic and professional skills, and build a lasting network of aspiring scientists from different areas of neuroscience and mental health.

-Student support
+Student Support

-We have a fully integrated Student Support team who support Florey students from the application process right through to graduation.
-The team can help you as prospective student, including answering any questions you may have about the application process.
-Once you have enrolled, the team continue to support you through your studies, and connect you with other students and any resources you may need.
+We have a dedicated People team who support Florey students from the application process right through to graduation.
+The team can help you as a prospective student, including answering any questions you may have about the application process.
+Once you have enrolled, the People team continues to support you during your studies, and connects you with other students and any resources you may need.

 Apply to study at The Florey

-Whether you are interested in doing your honours, masters or doctorate degree at The Florey, we’re here to help you through the application process.
-Do you know exactly what you want to research, or not sure what is the best fit for you?
+Whether you are interested in doing your honours, masters or PhD degree at The Florey, we are here to help you through the application process.
 Use our student projects tool below to search for projects in your area of interest, or look for relevant supervisors and groups.
-We’ve also put together a step-by-step guide to help you prepare and submit your application.
+We have also put together a step-by-step guide to help you prepare and submit your application.

 Current student opportunities